(Pocket-lint) - One of the biggest video technologies to appear in recent times is High Dynamic Range, otherwise known as HDR.

-The main difference between Dolby Vision and HDR10 though, is the colour depth and brightness the content and equipment is capable of achieving.
-Dolby Vision content is mastered in up to 12-bit colour depth, compared to 10-bit of HDR10 (which is where HDR10 gets its name from).
+The main difference between Dolby Vision and HDR10 is the colour depth and brightness the content and equipment is capable of achieving.
+Dolby Vision content is mastered up to 12-bit colour depth, compared to HDR10's 10-bit (which is where HDR10 gets its name from).

-You may be wondering, what difference could 12-bit over 10-bit possibly make?
-Well, 12-bit colour depth gives access to over 68 billion colours, compared to just 1 billion with 10-bit.
-This means the colours you see from Dolby Vision films and on compatible TVs are going to be far more accurate and as the director intended.
+You might be wondering what difference 12-bit makes over 10-bit?
+Well, 12-bit colour depth gives access to over 68 billion colours, compared to 1 billion with 10-bit.
+This means the colours you see from Dolby Vision films and on compatible TVs are supposed to be far more accurate and as the director intended.

-But at the moment, no TV can support this, so content is actually mastered to around 4,000 nits.
-However it means Dolby Vision is very well future-proofed, because the potential to go even brighter is already there for when the displays can support it.
+Dolby Vision content can also be mastered for 10,000 nits peak brightness but at the moment, no display can support this, so content is actually mastered to around 4,000 nits.
+However, it's ready for when the displays support it.

-In order to watch Dolby Vision content, you need to have the right equipment.
-The benefit of Dolby Vision TVs is that they can support HDR10 as well, but HDR10 TVs can't do Dolby Vision, so if you want the best of both worlds, Dolby Vision is the way to go.
+In order to watch Dolby Vision content you need to have the right equipment.
+The benefit of Dolby Vision TVs is that they can support HDR10 as well, but HDR10 TVs can't necesarily play Dolby Vision content, so if you want the best of both worlds, Dolby Vision is the way to go.

 What about Dolby Vision on mobile devices?

 Let's not ignore mobile HDR in this equation.
-With the launch of the LG G6, Dolby Vision got its first mobile device too.
-Since the launch of the G6, several other mobile devices have been released that support Dolby Vision.
-They include the Apple iPhone X, Sony Xperia XZ Premium and the Samsung Galaxy Note 8.
+With the launch of the LG G6, Dolby Vision playback appeared on its first mobile device.
+Since then, many others have jumped on board.
+There are now many other mobile devices have been released that support Dolby Vision.

 What Dolby Vision content can I watch?